um-grex/grex-docs/content/english/software/containers.md

 ### Podman with User Namespaces

-OCI containers may contain multilple users in the container.
+OCI containers may contain multiple users in the container.
 For example, a Jupyter container would have the _jovian_ user, a Mambaforge container would have the user _mambauser_, etc., in addition to the _root_ user inside container.
-To properly run such containes with rootless Podman on HPC, an explicit switch __\-\-userns=keepid__ with corresponding userID and groupID mappings has to be provided to Podman.
+To properly run such contains with rootless Podman on HPC, an explicit switch __\-\-userns=keepid__ with corresponding userID and groupID mappings has to be provided to Podman.

 {{< highlight bash >}}
 # run a container with userID mapping for a user with id 1000